parthdevmorari/WalletApp/README.md

 5. We write a some test case of application.

-Capability: In the application we used reduxt thunk but we also know the redux saga and in past we work on redux saga.
+Capability: In the application we used reduxt thunk but we also know the redux saga and in past we worked with redux saga.

 <b>Feedbacks will be appreciated</b>